barafael/BaMiRuFFI/README.md

 However, to be able to 'see' your C functions from Rust, there needs to be a link which connects your C function calls in Rust to their counterparts in the C program
 (this is needed by the Rust compiler - it wants to know all function signatures at compile time in order to check types).
 This is usually handled by a header file in C.

-Rust-bindgen can automagically translate any C header file you throw at it to an equivalent Rust binding.
+Rust-bindgen automagically translates any C header file you throw at it to an equivalent Rust binding.
 It still uses raw pointers though.

-In the end of the compilation, the gcc crate handles linking both the original C library binary and your Rust binary together so that you can call C functions from Rust.
+In the end of the compilation, the cc crate handles linking both the original C library binary and your Rust binary together so that you can call C functions from Rust.

-All those build steps are done in build.rs, and all the tools needed (bindgen and the gcc crate) are only build dependencies [as specified in Cargo.toml]).
+All those build steps are done in build.rs, and all the tools needed (bindgen and the cc crate) are only build dependencies (as specified in Cargo.toml).